dafny-lang/dafny/docs/_includes/Statements.md

 In this case there is a (first) LHS l-value to receive this additional data.

 ```
-method callee(i: int) returns (r: Outcome<nat>, v: int)
+method Callee(i: int) returns (r: Outcome<nat>, v: int)
 {
-  if (i < 0) return Failure("negative")
+  if i < 0 { return Failure("negative"); }
   return Success(i), i+i;
 }

-method caller(i: int) returns (rr: Outcome<int>, k: int)
+method Caller(i: int) returns (rr: Outcome<int>, k: int)
 {
   var j: int;
-  j, k :- callee(i);
+  j, k :- Callee(i);
   k := k + k;
 }
 ```
-Suppose `caller` is called with an argument of `10`.
+Suppose `Caller` is called with an argument of `10`.
-Then `callee` is called with argument `10` and returns `r` and `v` of `Outcome<nat>.Success(10)` and `20`.
+Then `Callee` is called with argument `10` and returns `r` and `v` of `Outcome<nat>.Success(10)` and `20`.
 Here `r.IsFailure()` is `false`, so control proceeds normally.
 The `j` is assigned the result of `r.Extract()`, which will be `10`, and `k` is assigned `20`.
 Control flow proceeds to the next line, where `k` now gets the value `40`.

-Suppose instead  `caller` is called with an argument of `-1`.
+Suppose instead that `Caller` is called with an argument of `-1`.
-Then `callee` is called with the value `-1` and returns `r` and `v` of `Outcome<nat>.Failure("negative")` and `-2`.
+Then `Callee` is called with the value `-1` and returns `r` and `v` with values `Outcome<nat>.Failure("negative")` and `-2`.
+`k` is assigned the value of `v` (-2).
-Now `r.IsFailure()` is `true`, so control proceeds directly to return from `caller`.
+But `r.IsFailure()` is `true`, so control proceeds directly to return from `Caller`.
-The output values of `caller` (`rr` and `k`) get the values of `r.PropagateFailure()`, which is `Outcome<int>.Failure("negative")`, and `-2`.
+The first out-parameter of `Caller` (`rr`) gets the value of `r.PropagateFailure()`, which is `Outcome<int>.Failure("negative")`; `k` already has the value `-2`.
-The rest of the body of `caller` is skipped.
+The rest of the body of `Caller` is skipped.
-In addition, the first return value of `caller` is now the result of `PropagateFailure` which is usually, though not necessarily, a failure value itself.
+In this example, the first out-parameter of `Caller` has a failure-compatible type so the exceptional return will propagate up the call stack.
-If it is, the exceptional return will propagate up the call stack as long as there are callers with this first special output type and calls that use `:-` (and the return value keeps having `IsFailure()` true).
+It will keep propagating up the call stack as long as there are callers with this first special output type and calls that use `:-` and the return value keeps having `IsFailure()` true.

 ### RHS with expression list

 Instead of a failure-returning method call on the RHS of the statement, the RHS can instead be a list of expressions.
 As for a `:=` statement, in this form, the expressions on the left and right sides of `:-` must correspond, just omitting a LHS l-value for the first RHS expression if its type is not value-carrying.
 The semantics is very similar to that in the previous subsection.

  * The first RHS expression must have a failure-compatible type.
  * All the assignments of RHS expressions to LHS values except for the first RHS value are made.
- * If the first RHS value (say `r`) responds `true` to `r.IsFailure()`, then `r.PropagateFailure()` is assigned to the first output value of the _caller_ and the execution of the caller's body is ended.
+ * If the first RHS value (say `r`) responds `true` to `r.IsFailure()`, then `r.PropagateFailure()` is assigned to the first out-parameter of the _caller_ and the execution of the caller's body is ended.
  * If the first RHS value (say `r`) responds `false` to `r.IsFailure()`, then
-   * if the type of `r` is value-carrying, then `r.Extract()` is assigned to the first LHS value of the `:-` statement
+   * if the type of `r` is value-carrying, then `r.Extract()` is assigned to the first LHS value of the `:-` statement (if `r` is not value-carrying, then the corresponding LHS l-value is omitted)
    * execution of the caller's body continues with the statement following the `:-` statement.

 A RHS with a method call cannot be mixed with a RHS containing multiple expressions.

+### Expect alternative

+In any of the above described uses of `:-`, the `:-` token may be followed immediately by the keyword `expect`.
+This keyword states that the RHS evaluation is expected to be successful: if the failure-compatible value is a failure, then the program halts immediately (precisely as with the `expect` statement); if the return value is not a failure, the semantics is as described in previous sub-sections.

 ### Key points

 There are several points to note.

- * The first output value is special.
-It has a special type and that type indicates that exceptional returns from `:-` statements are permitted in the body of a method with this return type.
-This type need not be, but often is, a datatype, as shown in the examples above.
+ * The first out-parameter of the callee is special.
+It has a special type and that type indicates that the value is inspected to see if an immediate return from the caller is warranted.
- * The callee must also have this special return type.
-However, it does not have to be the same type as is used by the caller.
+This type is often a datatype, as shown in the examples above, but it may be any type with the appropriate members.
-It just has to be possible (perhaps through generic instantiation and type inference, as in these examples) for the callee's `PropagateFailure` function to produce a value of the caller's first output type.
+ * The restriction on the type of caller's first out-parameter is just that is must be possible (perhaps through generic instantiation and type inference, as in these examples) for `PropagateFailure` applied to the failure-compatible output from the callee to produce a value of the caller's first out-parameter type.
+If the caller's first out-parameter type is failure-compatible (which it need not be), then failures can be propagated up the call chain.
- * In the statement `j, k :- callee(i);` when the callee's return value has an `Extract method`, the type of `j` is not the type of the first return value from `callee`.
+ * In the statement `j, k :- callee(i);`,
+ when the callee's return value has an `Extract method`, the type of `j` is not the type of the first out-parameter of `callee`.
-Rather it is the return type of `Extract` applied to the first return value of `callee`.
+Rather it is the output type of `Extract` applied to the first out-value of `callee`.
- * A method like `callee` with a special first output type can still be used in the normal way:
+ * A method like `callee` with a special first out-parameter type can still be used in the normal way:
 `r, k := callee(i)`.
 Now `r` gets the first output value from callee, of type `Status` or `Outcome<nat>` in the examples above.
 No special semantics or exceptional control paths apply.
 Subsequent code can do its own testing of the value of `r` and whatever other computations or control flow are desired.
- * The caller and callee can have any (positive) number of output arguments, as long as the first one has a failure-compatible type.
+ * The caller and callee can have any (positive) number of output arguments, as long as the callee's first out-parameter has a failure-compatible type and the caller's first out-parameter type matches 'PropagateFailure`.
- * If there is more than one LHS, the LHSs must denote different l-values unless the corresponding RHS values are equal.
+ * If there is more than one LHS, the LHSs must denote different l-values, unless the RHS is a list of expressions and the corresponding RHS values are equal.
  * The LHS l-values are evaluated before the RHS method call, in case the method call has side-effects or return v alues that modify the l-values prior to assignments being made.

-It is important to note the connection between the failure-compatible types used in the caller and callee.
+It is important to note the connection between the failure-compatible types used in the caller and callee, if they both use them.
 They do not have to be the same type, but they must be closely related, as it must be possible for the callee's `PropagateFailure` to return a value of the caller's failure-compatible type.
 In practice this means that one such failure-compatible type should be used for an entire program.